vzhuang/CUDA-convnet/README.md

 ## Results
 _______

 We test our performance on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
-The vanilla cpu version achieves ~80% accuracy at convergence, while a simple 3 layer (convolution->pooling->fully connected) gpu network achieves ~95% accuracy.
-It also trains much faster compared to the CPU version, running through the entire dataset of 60,000 points in ~4 seconds.
+The vanilla cpu version achieves ~80% accuracy at convergence, while a simple 3 layer (convolution->pooling->fully connected) gpu network achieves 96%+ accuracy.
+It also trains much faster compared to the CPU version.
+While the CPU version takes ~50 seconds to run through the entire dataset of 60,000 points, the GPU version does it in ~4 seconds.

 Output for `batch_size = 1`
 ```